Photo cleanup app for iPhone

 Screenshots, quick references, and throwaway images make the library feel noisy even before storage becomes a serious problem.

-Do not start by deleting randomly.
-Start by separating the library into cleanup categories that are easier to review and easier to trust.
+The app is most useful when cleanup has become vague and overwhelming.
+The first job is not deleting faster.
+It is separating the library into categories that are easier to review and easier to trust.

 Start 1